aryamaan98/Django-Plaid-API-Integration/README.md

 Get Accounts -> Make a GET request at /get-accounts/ with email.Return user accounts.

-Update Transaction (hook) -> Make a POST request at /update-transactions/ with user email.Fetches transactions for the last 1 month.
+Update Transaction (hook) -> Make a POST request at /update-transactions/ with user email and transaction id.Fetches the transaction.
+Updates user by sending email.
 ```

 ## Instructions